-Here are some tips particularly for the large-breasted mum.
+Here are some tips specific to the large-breasted mum.
 Try them out and see what works for you:

-- Good positions for feeding include the cradle hold, the football hold and mother lying down to feed.
+- Good positions for the first few feeds include the cradle hold, the football hold and the mother lying down to feed.

 - The baby's position while feeding is important.
-If baby is positioned well, her chin will be touching the breast while her nose is clear so that a finger won't be needed to enable baby to breathe.
+If baby is attached well to the breast, her chin will be touching the breast while her nose is clear so that a finger won't be needed to enable baby to breathe.

 - Try breastfeeding in front of a mirror if you can't see your nipples.

 A mother with large breasts may be self-conscious about their size.
-Some people around the mum may be quick to attribute problems with breastfeeding to breast size (large or small!).
-Large breasts can be hot, sweaty and heavy, and it can be difficult to find maternity bras that fit well.
-Having large breasts has advantages as well.
+Also, some people around the mum may be quick to think that problems with breastfeeding is related to the size of her breasts (large or small!).
+Large breasts can be hot, sweaty and heavy.
+It helps to find a maternity bra that fits well.
+Here are some more tips:

-- Lying down to feed is easy for most large breasted mums;
+- Lying down to feed maybe easier for large breasted mums.

 - You may be able to feed with your baby lying on your lap, rather than having to support baby's weight in your arms.